 - If CPS has filed a lawsuit against you to take your children, you have the right to a court-appointed attorney if you cannot afford an attorney.
 At the first CPS hearing, ask the court to appoint an attorney to represent you.

 - You have the right to deny the allegations made by CPS.

 - You have the right to be notified of and attend all court hearings.

 - You have the right to an interpreter if you do not understand English or are hearing impaired.

 If CPS files a court case, you have only 12 months to show the court that your children can be safely returned to you.
-Safety Plans and Family Based Safety Services can be from 60 – 90 days or longer, depending on what is needed.
-If you have a Safety Plan and your child is placed with someone else, the placement should last no more than 90 days, although you can reach an agreement with CPS that it continue for 6 months or longer.
-If your child is with you and you are receiving Family Based Safety Services, the case may stay open for 6-9 months or more if services are still needed to make sure you have a safe home for your child.
-If CPS is just investigating, the investigation must be completed within 30 days, although the deadline can be extended.
+Safety Plans and Family Based Safety Services can be from 60 to 90 days or longer, depending on what is needed.
+If you have a Safety Plan and your child is placed with someone else, the placement should last no more than 90 days, although you can reach an agreement with CPS that it continues for six months or longer.
+If your child is with you and you are receiving Family Based Safety Services, the case may stay open for 6-9 months or more if services are still needed to ensure you have a safe home for your child.
+If CPS is investigating, the investigation must be completed within 30 days, although the deadline can be extended.